Selling sleep on the Internet.; Best in Beds moves its business to cyberspace

 "The average price of mattress sets we sell is probably a couple hundred dollars higher than what is sold in stores," said Colvin.
 "We believe in the process of preselling the product -- through education, by explaining the cost per night, the benefits of better beds.
 When they realize they shouldn't cut corners, they step themselves up."

 The sales process for Best In Beds can take weeks or months, according to Colvin.
 "A lot of customers that buy take two to six months to make a decision," he said.
-"The short window of opportunity that we talk about in the mattress retail industry is simply not true of people using the Internet.
+"The short window of opportunity that we talk about in the mattress retail industry is simply not true for people using the Internet."

 Colvin has also set up a method of compensating customers who make referrals.
 A modified network marketing program allows customers to earn money from referring just two or three people a year.
 Others can get involved more seriously as part of Best In Beds' consumer information network.